MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSoftwareUpdatePointComponent.md

 ```

 ### -InputObject

-Specifies a software update point component object.
-To obtain a software update point component object, use the [Get-CMSoftwareUpdatePointComponent](Get-CMSoftwareUpdatePointComponent.md) cmdlet.
+Specify a software update point site component object to configure.
+To get this object, use the [Get-CMSoftwareUpdatePointComponent](Get-CMSoftwareUpdatePointComponent.md) cmdlet.

 ```yaml
 Type: IResultObject